Habitat for Humanity of Monroe County partnered with the Home Depot Foundation on March 8th and 9th to construct a ramp at a local veteran’s home.

 The finished product is astounding!
 We are blessed to have this program to aid those in our community who truly need our assistance.

 There are several options available for individuals interested in helping support Habitat for Humanity, or the Project Serve program.
 Habitat is always looking for recommendations of veterans, or families of veterans that may need help.
-Feel free to reach out to Molly Moore at (734)243–2048, extension 111, or firstname.lastname@example.org for more details.
+Feel free to reach out us for more details at (734)243–2048.

 Individuals wanting to have a more hands-on experience can CLICK HERE to learn more about volunteering, or email Staci at email@example.com .
 Monetary donations are also always appreciated.